ROBERT SIEGEL, HOST:

 And the heat forced some schools that are more accustomed to closing for snow days, to call off classes because of the heat.
 From sweltering Chicago, NPR's David Schaper reports.

 DAVID SCHAPER, BYLINE: Riding up the elevator to the fourth floor of Chicago's Josephinum Academy with school president Michael Dougherty, you can just feel the air get hotter and thicker.

 MICHAEL DOUGHERTY: You know, these buildings, they really hold the heat.
 And so if we have one hot day, usually the building won't heat up too much.
 But when we've got a couple of very hot days in a row, the mortar, the brick, can really hold the heat.

-SCHAPER: And that's certainly the case in this 53-year old school, especially on the top floor, where even the constant hum of fans on high only cool down the air down a little.
+SCHAPER: And that's certainly the case in this 53-year-old school, especially on the top floor, where even the constant hum of fans on high only cool down the air a little bit.
 For proof, Dougherty takes me inside a chemistry classroom, where as sweat drips down his face, he digs a few thermometers out of a drawer.